 Fentanyl Breastfeeding Warnings

-One small study has reported the pharmacokinetic data of five lactating women who underwent induction of anesthesia with fentanyl.
+This drug is excreted into human milk and achieves levels in colostrum which are greater than maternal serum levels.
+No adverse effects have been reported in nursing infants.
+Symptoms of opioid withdrawal may occur in infants at the cessation of nursing.
+One small study has reported the pharmacokinetic data of five lactating women who underwent induction of anesthesia with this drug.
 In 24 hours of milk collection, an average of 0.033% (0.006% to 0.073%) of the maternal fentanyl was collected in the milk representing an average of 0.039% of the elimination clearance of the drug.
 The author of the study concluded that the amount of fentanyl excreted into the milk within 24 hours of induction of anesthesia provided insufficient justification to interrupt breast-feeding.

 This drug should not be used unless there are no safer alternatives.
 Excreted into human milk: Yes Comments: -General manufacturer recommendations: 1) Lozenge: Breast-feeding is not recommended for at least 48 hours after the last dose.
 2) IV or IM: Breast-feeding is not recommended for at least 24 hours after the last dose.
 3) Transdermal patch: Breast-feeding is not recommended for at least 72 hours after the last dose. -This drug considered compatible with breastfeeding by the American Academy of Pediatrics. -This drug may cause sedation and respiratory depression in the breastfed child.

 - Koren G, Pastuszak A, Ito S "Drugs in pregnancy."
 N Engl J Med 338 (1998): 1128-37